 In middle school, it got worse.
 We had to do parent-teacher-student conferences which I, the student, had to lead.
 First, I had to go to all my teachers and talk to them one-on-one about how I was doing and what my strengths and weaknesses were.
-That was torture enough, but then I had to meet with my parents and advisor and report back, presenting the information my teachers shared with me.
+That was torture enough, but then I had to meet with my parents and advisor and report back, presenting the information my teachers had shared with me.
 Then we had to discuss how I could improve.
-The whole ordeal was a total nightmare.
+For a shy young introvert, the whole ordeal was a total nightmare.

 Every teacher I talked to had slight variations on my strengths but always said the same thing for my greatest weakness — I needed to participate more.
 “Participate” quickly became my least favorite word.
 At one of these conferences, my advisor set a goal for me — to raise my hand at least once per class.
-We had about six classes a day which meant I would have to raise my hand six times a day.
-I outwardly agreed to give it a try, but it seemed impossible.
+We had about six classes a day, which meant I would have to raise my hand six times a day.
+I outwardly agreed to give it a try, but inwardly, it seemed impossible.
 It took a lot for me to raise my hand.
-I had to be sure I was unequivocally correct.
+For one, I had to be sure I was unequivocally correct.

-Most importantly, appreciate your introverted students.
+Most important, appreciate your introverted students.
 Appreciate their strengths and verbalize this to them.
-Do not let them grow up thinking they need to change or that they would be better if they were more like their outgoing peers.
+Do not let them grow up thinking they are “less than” their extroverted peers.
 Introverted children are the strong, independent leaders of our future.
 Celebrate them.